ayhsuic/congo/exampleSite/content/samples/rich-content/index.md

 Alternatively, the `tweet` shortcode can be used to embed a fully marked up Twitter card.

-## Gist

-The `gist` shortcode can be used to embed a GitHub Gist.
-It requires two unnamed parameters: the username and ID of the Gist.

-{{< gist jpanther a873e1219ffeaa80a926bbe8255f348e >}}

 ## Vimeo

 The `vimeo_simple` shortcode will embed a Vimeo video.